Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 One of the major practical issues is that of compounding errors.
 When the classifier makes a mistake and begins to see a trajectory and/or states that is hasn't seen in training, all bets are off whether it will work correctly.
 We hope (as is usual in deep networks), that the network can generalize over the input manifold to areas that is has never seen before, but we know in practice this is rarely the case.

 Dataset Aggregation Algorithm (DAgger) is a simple online learning algorithm that looks to iteratively combat the compounding errors issue.
 You train on the dataset.
 Then run your policy at test time and record your observations.
 Then have a human label the observations with the correct state.
 In one sense, this is supposed to teach your algorithm how to correct itself when it makes errors.

+[DART](http://bair.berkeley.edu/blog/2017/10/26/dart/) is a technique from berkeley to help do imitation learning by adding noise to the demonstrations.

 Learning References:
 * [Berkeley Deep RL Course Lecture 2](https://www.youtube.com/watch?v=kl_G95uKTHw&list=PLkFD6_40KJIwTmSbCv9OVJB3YaO4sFwkX&index=2) discusses imitation learning, DAgger, and other techniques.
 Has links to papers and case studies